 - Grease machine fully prior to work (and prior to storage).
-NOTE: New machines must be fully greased before initial use. - Check for broken or damaged flails. - Check tightness of flail nuts and bolts. - Visually check for oil leaks and damaged hoses. - Check all guards and safety shields are correctly fitted and undamaged. - Ensure all lights are working and clean. - Check oil level. - Clean cooler matrix; in dusty conditions more frequent cleaning is required.
+NOTE: New machines must be greased before initial use. - Check for broken or damaged flails. - Check tightness of flail nuts and bolts. - Visually check for oil leaks and damaged hoses. - Check all guards and safety shields are correctly fitted and undamaged. - Ensure all lights are working and clean (where applicable).